- 18.104.22.168 Compiling MySQL for Debugging

 --skip-new (which disables all new, potentially

-If mysqld doesn't want to start, you should
+If mysqld does not want to start, verify that

---print-defaults and avoid using them by starting with
+avoid using them by starting with mysqld --no-defaults

 The command mysqladmin debug dumps some information about locks in use, used memory and query usage to the MySQL log file.
 This may help solve some problems.
-This command also provides some useful information even if you haven't compiled MySQL for debugging!
+This command also provides some useful information even if you have not compiled MySQL for debugging!